-We are committed to providing a high-quality legal service to you.
-When something goes wrong, we would like you to tell us about it.
-We can then work with you to help us sort out any mistakes or misunderstandings, and to improve our standards.
+We are committed to providing a high-quality legal service.
+When something goes wrong, we need you to tell us about it.
+This will help us to sort out any mistakes or misunderstandings, and to improve our standards.
 This procedure applies to complaints whether about our service or about our fees.

-If you have a complaint, please raise the problem with the person responsible for your matter, or if you prefer, either the director supervising that person or our complaints officer, Peter Stafford, whose contact details are:
+If you have a complaint, please raise the problem with the lawyer responsible for your matter, or if you prefer, the director supervising that lawyer.

-If the person handling your matter cannot resolve your complaint by discussion with you, we will treat it as a formal complaint.
+If the lawyer handling the matter cannot resolve your complaint by discussion with you, we will treat it as a formal complaint.

 What will happen next?